Endoscopy Registered Nurse Jobs in USA with Visa Sponsorship

 Can endoscopy nurses get H-1B visa sponsorship?

-Yes, endoscopy registered nurses qualify for H-1B sponsorship since nursing requires specialized knowledge and a bachelor's degree in nursing or related field.
+Yes, endoscopy registered nurses qualify for H-1B visa sponsorship since nursing requires specialized knowledge and a bachelor's degree in nursing or related field.
 Healthcare employers regularly sponsor nurses for H-1B visas, especially for specialized units like endoscopy where specific training and certifications are required.

 What degree do I need for endoscopy nurse visa sponsorship?